dfelinto/blender-manual/manual/video_editing/sequencer/strips/effects/multicam.rst

 #.
 You will end up with a small Multicam Selector strip for every cut.

-In reality, it boils down to: watch a few seconds to see, what is coming, watch it again and do a rough cut using the number keys, do some fine-tuning by selecting the outer handles of two neighboring Multicam for A/B rolling.
+In reality, it boils down to: watch a few seconds to see, what is coming, watch it again and do a rough cut using the number keys.
+Then fine-tune the placement by selecting the outer handles of two neighboring Multicam for A/B rolling.

 .. tip::

-   To improve playback performance remember to also enable :doc:`Proxies </video_editing/sequencer/sidebar/proxy>`.
+   To improve playback performance enable :doc:`Proxies </video_editing/sequencer/sidebar/proxy>`.